TeamBlackwell/flymetothemoon/README.md

 The lightweight nature of the model allows it to efficiently run on mobile and power constrained environments such as a drone.

+The project is inspired by [Learning Local Urban Wind Flow Fields From Range Sensing](https://ieeexplore.ieee.org/document/10592305]).

 ## Usage

 Install the required packages using the following command.